The short answer to this question is “zero.”

 For more on how this abuse of terminology began and developed, visit Dr. Brian Clowes’ article “Shouldn’t We Permit Abortion Only to Save the Life of the Mother?”

 We should expect that this percentage of life-threatening pregnancies will only decrease as modern medicine continues to make progress in saving mothers from these tragic complications.
-We should, therefore, be heading towards policies that treat both mother and child, as has always been the case.
+We should, therefore, be progressing towards policies that treat both mother and child, as has always been the ideal.
 Namely, we must provide all ordinary means of keeping both the mother and the child alive, and the scope of these ordinary means expands as medicine progresses.
 The key to handling these situations is simply to acknowledge the humanity of both the mother and of the child.

-What to Do in these Rare Cases
+What to Do in the Rare Cases

 What About Mental Health?

-The research presented by the British Journal of Psychiatry 5 concludes that long term mental health problems in the wake of induced abortions increase and the probability of depression, anxiety, guilt, etc. goes up by 81% compared to mothers who carried the baby until birth.
+There is substantial evidence from several sources, including the Journal of Child Psychology and Psychiatry and BMC Medicine, that abortions do not solve mental issues, and usually aggravate them, even when compared with the issues that sometimes develop in miscarriage cases and others.
+The research presented by the British Journal of Psychiatry concludes that long term mental health problems in the wake of induced abortions increase, and the probability of depression, anxiety, guilt, etc. goes up by 81% compared to mothers who carried their baby until birth.
 It is clear that mental health reasons worsen with abortion and compound the problem, rather than relieving such symptoms.